Qwe1rty/NodeDial/README.md

 ### Dependency Installation

-First, the project build requires that you have some prerequisites installed on your system.
+First, the project build requires that you have some stuff installed on your system:

-The project itself will require both a Scala and protobuf compiler.
-The build commands will also include infrastructure setup, with Docker and Kubernetes providing the
+Compiling the project itself will require both a Scala and protobuf compiler, so you'll have to install those if you don't have it already.
+In addition, running the project itself will also require some infrastructure setup, which includes Docker and Kubernetes.

+Finally, ensure that you are running Java 8.
+This is the only version of Java I've been able to get the program to run on without absurd amounts of effort messing with the build system.

 Here are some reference links that may be helpful for installing dependencies: